xsodus/bitkub-client/README.md

 You can run the them through `yarn test`.

-However, it normally skip to test the functions which affect to personal data such as getting balances, bid placing , bid asking and so.
+However, it normally skip to test the functions which affect to personal data such as getting balances, bid placing , ask placing and so.
 It you want to run the test against these features, you need to create `.env` at the root directory then add these configs to turn on the tests.

 ```
 IS_FULL_TESTING=true